-Coming out of the COVID-19 pandemic has drastically changed the way we have to now function as a business.
-The relationship between employer and employee has changed dramatically over the course of the pandemic.
+The COVID-19 pandemic has drastically changed the way we have to now function as a business.
+The relationship between employer and employee has changed dramatically over the course of the pandemic and is continuing to change.
 Organizations have to work harder and be more thoughtful to attract and retain top talent.

 Best practices for retaining talent still apply in our current situation.
 Retaining our most talented employees will always be a necessity and a challenge.
 How employees are treated now will determine their loyalty to your organization and their desire to stay with it.
 And so, the following may be still helpful to you.
 Here are several different, but complimentary, viewpoints about factors influencing a person’s decision to join and stay with an organization.